arkivanov/Decompose/docs/getting-started/quick-start.md

         }
     }

-    fileprivate func getRootHolder() -> RootHolder {
+    func getRootHolder() -> RootHolder {
         if (rootHolder == nil) {
-            // Create the root component if it was not restored from the saved state rootHolder = RootHolder(savedState: nil)
+            // Create new root holder instance if it was not restored from the saved state rootHolder = RootHolder(savedState: nil)
         }